bannerImage.png

 • A gifting annual exemption up to £3,000, which if unused in a tax year can be carried forward and used in the following year

-• Small gifts that can be given to as many people as you want in a tax year with a worth up to £250 each
+• Small gifts that can be given to as many people as you want in a tax year worth up to £250 per person

 • Wedding gifts up to £5,000 for your child, £2,500 for a grandchild, and £1,000 for anyone else